 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The following are all the ingredients you’ll need to make this keto cream cheese bread (almond flour).
+The following are all the ingredients you’ll need to make this keto-friendly bread.

 - Finely Milled Almond Flour